Post a design to Dribbble with Screens

 Paste the clipping and save

-Use the Loupe to check alignment of UI elements
+Loupe: Check the alignment of UI elements

 When you're building a new UI, it's important to align controls and other items with pixel-perfect accuracy.
 Here's a simple way to do it with xScope: